xraypy/xraylarch/doc/xafs/preedge.rst

     :param emin:      the minimum energy to include in the fit.
 If None, use first energy point
     :param emax:      the maximum energy to include in the fit.
 If None, use last energy point
     :param whiteline: a margin around the edge to exclude from the fit.
 If not None, must be a positive integer
-    :param form:      if 'lee' use the Lee&Xiang extension
+    :param leexiang:  flag for using the use the Lee&Xiang extension [False]
-    :param tables:    'CL' or 'Chantler', 'CL' (Cromer-Liberman) is the default
+    :param tables:    'CL' (Cromer-Liberman) or 'Chantler', ['CL']
-    :param fit_erfc:  if True, fit the amplitude and width of the complementary error function
+    :param fit_erfc:  if True, fit the amplitude and width of the complementary error function [False]
-    :param return_f1: if True, put f1 in the output group
+    :param return_f1: if True, put f1 in the output group [False]
     :param pre_edge_kws:  dictionary containing keyword arguments to pass to :func:`pre_edge`.
     :returns:  None.